-The time horizon refers to how long a given planning effort or project is intended to function.
-Many of the planning and projects utilizing this guidance will have time horizons beyond 2100, though some projects may be for shorter-term or temporary development, or planning efforts may consider both long-term goals and the shorter-term actions necessary to achieve them.
-For instance, community visioning and planning (such as for an LCP) often considers long-term horizons along with the near-term priority actions the community will take.
-When practical, it is recommended to plan and adapt for the entire time horizon.
-However, it is not always possible or practical to do this, and so earlier time horizons are relevant when included in a phased adaptation approach, such as adaptation pathways.
-Phased adaptation for planning and projects can be the most practical and economical approach in many situations, and ensures appropriate actions are taken as sea levels rise over time.
+The time horizon refers to how long a given planning effort or project is intended to function and impacts the selection of the sea level rise value greatly.
+Many of the planning and projects utilizing this guidance will have time horizons to 2100 or beyond, though some projects may be for shorter-term or temporary development.
+Planning efforts may also consider both long-term goals and the shorter-term actions necessary to achieve them.
+For instance, community visioning and planning (such as for a Local Coastal Program) often considers longterm horizons along with the near-term priority actions the community will take.
+This approach of phased adaptation, or adaptation pathways (see Box 14), for planning and projects can be the most practical and economical approach in many situations, and ensures appropriate actions are taken as sea levels rise over time.
 In particular, phased adaptation planning should be considered for adaptation of coastal habitats, which are expected to migrate in response to changing conditions.
-Evaluating the number and timing of adaptation phases within a longer-term timeline will depend on the specifics of the planning or project effort.
+Evaluating the number and timing of adaptation phases within a longerterm timeline will depend on the specifics of the planning or project effort.
+However, in some situations, it can make sense to plan and adapt for the entire time horizon, such as for critical infrastructure relocation, or when funding and opportunity allow for it.

 Alternatively, rather than using time to identify adaptation phases, it is equally valid to choose sea level rise values (step 3) to correspond to adaptation phases so long as those values roughly capture the time horizon in question.
-For instance, a community planning effort might choose to develop adaptation pathways for 0.8 foot, 3.3 feet and 5.7 feet water levels which roughly correspond to time horizons of 2050, 2100, and 2150, if using the Intermediate Scenario and depending on location.
-Since phased adaptation, such as adaptation pathways, is often dictated by thresholds and triggers related to water levels and not time, this can be a more practical approach.
+For instance, a community planning effort might choose to develop adaptation pathways for 0.8 feet, 3.3 feet and 5.7 feet sea level rise, which roughly correspond to time horizons of 2050, 2100, and 2150, if using the Intermediate Scenario and depending on location.
+Since phased adaptation, such as adaptation pathways, is often dictated by thresholds and triggers related to sea level rise and not time, this can be a more practical and straight-forward approach.
 In this situation, it is necessary to identify the time frames at which water levels are likely to be reached and prepare accordingly, including what would need to be done if sea levels rise faster than anticipated.
+Many climate change adaptation measures require long lead times to accommodate planning, design, permitting, and implementation.
+Phased adaptation pathways provide a framework for identifying appropriate suites of action at different climate change thresholds and create a mechanism for addressing uncertainty and allowing for flexibility over time.